numan96/Angular-Film-Tracking-Website/README.md

 **Search Bar (in Navbar)** - Users can search any film in The Movie DB API, clicking the film in the search bar will take the user to the films Details page.

-**Film Details (Click Arrow icon inside Film card on Homepage)** - A page with all the information about the selected film such as the cast, trailers from YouTube, runtime and the Films rating.
+**Film Details (Click Arrow icon inside Film card on Homepage)** - A page with all the information about the selected film including the cast, trailers from YouTube, runtime and the Films rating.
 The user can set as favourite/watched or remove as favourite/watched here.
 If the user has set as watched or favourite, this will be shown (either with a white heart or a tick icon for watched, with the date this was selected as watched by the user).

 ## Development server